Articles

 • Minimum Annual Contract: $10,000 - $15,000+ per year, making it inaccessible for most small businesses.

-• No free tier or entry-level plan is available.
-All plans are annual contracts focused on "Monthly Active Users" (MAUs), which can be complex to estimate.
+• Pricing Model: Annual contract, focused on "Monthly Active Users" (MAUs), which can be complex to estimate.

 Pros of LearnUpon:

-• Includes robust course management with SCORM/xAPI support and certification tools
+• Includes robust course management and integration with HRIS/CRM systems

 Cons of LearnUpon:

-• High minimum annual contract and per-user pricing can be cost-prohibitive for small businesses
+• Requires a high minimum annual contract and is costly for small businesses

 How does Trainual compare to LearnUpon?

 Notion is an all-in-one connected workspace designed for teams seeking maximum flexibility in managing knowledge, SOPs, and projects.
 The platform provides a block-based editor and customizable databases, allowing users to build anything from a simple wiki to a complex training portal.
-Notion is known for its modular approach, making it a popular choice for hospitality businesses that need to centralize documentation and processes without rigid structure.
+Notion is known for its DIY approach, making it a popular choice for hospitality businesses that want to centralize documentation and processes without a rigid structure.

 Pricing

-Notion offers transparent, per-user pricing with four main tiers:
+Notion offers transparent, per-user pricing with multiple tiers:

 • Free: $0 for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.